$0 Montana Adoption Quick-Start Checklist

 Montana Adoption Photolisting: How to Find Waiting Children in Montana

 If you've been researching adoption in Montana and landed on the photolisting, you've moved past the general research phase and into something more real.
-The children featured in these listings have already had their parental rights terminated or are legally free for adoption.
-They are waiting for a family.
+Photolisted children may already have had their parental rights terminated and be legally free for adoption, or they may be in concurrent planning while reunification remains possible.

 Understanding what you're looking at — and what the process looks like after you identify a child — is the point of this guide.